-She was captivated by Arthur C Clarke and his passion for geosynchronous-orbiting satellites when she was a student at the University of Wisconsin in the late 60’s.
-She went on to write her master’s thesis on the impact programming delivered via satellite could have on governments, cultures and human rights around the world.
-So it wasn’t surprising that she chose the cable television industry as the one that would introduce this technology.
+She was captivated by Arthur C. Clarke and his passion for geosynchronous-orbiting satellites when she was a student at the University of Wisconsin in the late 60’s.
+Kay went on to write her master’s thesis on the impact programming delivered via satellite could have on governments, cultures and human rights around the world.
+So, it wasn’t surprising that she chose the cable television industry as the one that would introduce this technology.
 It was seven long years before her vision was realized.

-On September 30, 1975, HBO and UA-Columbia Cablevision, along with ATC, transmitted the Thrilla in Manila, the third matchup between Mohammed Ali and Joe Fraser, to cable systems in Vero Beach Florida and Jackson, Mississippi.
+On September 30, 1975, HBO and UA-Columbia Cablevision, along with ATC, transmitted the "Thrilla in Manila," the third matchup between Mohammed Ali and Joe Fraser, via satellite from the Philippines to cable systems in Vero Beach, Florida and Jackson, Mississippi.

+The network changed its name to USA Network in 1980 and began to program talk shows and children’s programming during the daytime hours.
 USA was bought by Time, Inc, Universal and Paramount in November 1981.
-It the following years, USA achieved many firsts for the industry, including initiating live coverage of prestige sporting events such as the early round coverage of The Augusta National Golf Tournament and the US Open Tennis Tournament in 1982
+The following years, USA achieved many more firsts for the industry, including initiating live coverage of prestige sporting events such as the early round coverage of The Augusta National Golf Tournament and the US Open Tennis Tournament in 1982.

-In 1992,USAlaunched The Sci -Fi Channel (now Syfy) to an initial 10 million homes, and in 1994, the company launched USA International, offering bothUSAand the Sci-fi Networks to distributors on several continents.
+In 1992, USA launched The Sci -Fi Channel (now Syfy) to an initial 10 million homes, and in 1994, the company launched USA International, offering both USA and the Sci-fi Networks to 60 countries worldwide.

-Under Kay’s stewardship of 21 years, USA became the leader in primetime viewership among cable networks, a distinction it held for the last 14 years of her leadership.
+Under Kay’s stewardship of 21 years, USA became the leader in prime time viewership among cable networks, a distinction it held for the last 14 years of her leadership.
 Sci-fi had risen to be among the top 10 rated prime time networks.
 The combined networks have proven to be among the industries’ most valuable properties, having surpassed the value of broadcast networks by wide margins.